 Comparative Negligence in California

 California applies pure comparative negligence from the Supreme Court’s decision in Li v.
 Yellow Cab.
 Juries are instructed under CACI 405 to assign percentages of responsibility.
 Any recovery is reduced by the percentage assigned to the injured person.
+This means you can still recover compensation even if you believe you share some responsibility for the crash, and uncertainty about fault should not stop you from having your case reviewed.
 A clear, complete record tends to improve outcomes.

 Deadlines That Control Your Case

 Most injury lawsuits in California must be filed within 2 years under CCP 335.1.
+If the rear-end crash resulted in a fatality, surviving family members may have the right to pursue a wrongful death claim for losses such as financial support, funeral expenses, and the value of a loved one’s life contributions.
 If a public entity is involved, a government claim is usually required within 6 months under Gov. Code 911.2.
 Missing a deadline can bar a claim, so prompt action is recommended.
+If you delay too long, you may lose access to evidence needed to prove what happened, even if the legal deadline has not yet expired.

 Evidence That Strengthens Rear-End Claims